Mighty1728/vitaProject123/README.md

 - 📆 Track daily expenses by date, amount, and payment method.
 - 📊 Displays expense records in a simple table layout.
-- 💾 Data persistence through Firestore (NoSQL database).
-- ☁️ Fully deployed using GCP services (Cloud Storage, Functions, Firestore, Pub/Sub).
+- ☁️ Fully deployed using GCP services (Cloud Storage, Functions, ).

 ---